protocol/CryptoNetLab/open_problems/Better_Vector_Commitments.md

 or portions of the path from leaves to the root.
 Finding the best trade-off in such scenarios is important for PoS applications.

 ## Problem 4: Updatability Property for SVC
 Updatability it is an essential notion for SVC.
-It comes in different degrees: hint-updatability that use dynamic keys to make the updates, key-updatability with static keys or keyless updatability.
+It comes in different degrees: hint-updatability that uses dynamic keys to make chenges, key-updatability with static keys or even better, keyless updatability.
 Hint-updatability essentially requires more interaction to perform an update as a one should first obtain an opening for the position to be changed, before performing the update.

 ### Directions: